Spring is here, and as usual I’ve been spending a good bit of time recently taking photos of flowers.

 Nikon AF-S VR Micro-NIKKOR 105mm f/2.8G IF-ED.

-First, with the 105mm’s lens hood attached.
+First, without the 105mm’s lens hood attached.

 And here it is side-by-side with the Nikon AF-S Micro-NIKKOR 60mm f/2.8G ED Lens.